kirmed419/eda-helper/README.md

 ## Contact

-If you have any questions or suggestions, please open an issue on GitHub or contact [Your Name] at [your.email@example.com].
+If you have any questions or suggestions, please open an issue on GitHub or contact kirouanemed@protonmail.com at kirouanemed@protonmail.com

 Happy analyzing!